 First, a couple of thoughts from our old friend Cliff Edwards, who is a professor of world spirituality and of haiku at the Virginia Commonwealth University.
 Cliff has written many books on haiku.
 In one book that his students use, entitled The Haiku Way to Enlightenment, Cliff writes, "A haiku can be described as a moment of enlightenment during which we enter and share the life of even the smallest things around us. … The haiku becomes a doorway into the meaning of the here and now, and so a doorway into the meaning of our own life."

 Cliff has written a haiku every day for decades.
-So has the Pulitzer prize-winning poet, environmental activist, and Zen Buddhist, Gary Snyder who once made this observation,
+So has the Pulitzer prize-winning poet, environmental activist, and Zen Buddhist, Gary Snyder.
+He who once made this observation:

 Now onto some basics …

-In 1955 I both became an associate and trial lawyer in a busy labor law firm —and I was first introduced to haiku.
-Since that time these little poems have helped balance my life in many hectic periods.
-On several occasions I have been something of a tutor introducing people to haiku and what follows is an adaptation of material in THINKING WITH THE HEART (2001, PageMill Press), GUIDING GOD’S CHILDREN (1983, Paulist Press) and other things I have written.
+In 1955, I both became an associate and trial lawyer in a busy labor law firm — and I was first introduced to haiku.
+Since that time, these little poems have helped balance my life in many hectic periods.
+On several occasions, I have been something of a tutor, introducing people to haiku.
+What follows is an adaptation of material in Thinking with the Heart (2001, PageMill Press), Guiding God's Children (1983, Paulist Press), and other materials I wrote.
 However, most of my experience with haiku has been as a “beginner among beginners.”